Working with projects¶

 - “New Workflow”: This button creates a new workflow.
 In case a sub-folder of the project is selected, the new workflow will be created there.
 Otherwise, the new workflow will be created in the root-folder of the project.

 - “New Folder”: This button creates a new folder.
 In case a sub-folder of the project is selected, the new folder will be created there.
 Otherwise, the new folder will be created in the root-folder of the project.

 - “Collapse-All”: This button usefull when user wants to collapse all the folders and sub-folders in project explorer.

 - “Refresh”: This button refreshes the Project Explorer.

 - This shows the structure of an example project.
-Below the root-folder of the project, the playlist is shown, followed by the differend subfolders and workflows.
+Below the root-folder of the project, the playlist is shown, followed by the different sub-folders and workflows.

 - Create new workflow:

 - This creates a new workflow in the selected sub-folder.

 - This creates a new sub-folder within the chosen folder.

 - This allows renaming a folder in the project.